 Search this site:

-Editors demand tight writing.
+Editors and publishers demand tight writing.
 Anything less will be rejected.
 So aim to pack your ideas into compact sentences that make every word count.

 Loose writing contains:

-In a tight piece of work nothing can be removed without altering meaning.
+In a tight piece of work nothing can be removed without altering intent.

 Tight writing is as important for businesses as for creative writers, except that customers, not editors, will reject poor writing.
 Consider these paragraphs, excerpted from the popular FlexJobs.com website:

-I hope you agree that the revision is clearer and easier to read after my edit.
-I made it less wordy, reorganized, removed redundancies, and aimed to use more specific words.
+I hope you find the revision clearer and easier to read after my edit.
+I reorganized slightly, removed redundancies and made it compact and precise.

 Dont worry about accomplishing these goals in your first draft.
 You will make your writing tighter with each revision and consistent practice.
 So write your first draft, and then REVISE, REVISE, REVISE!

 I've created four simple steps to make trimming the fat easier.
-If you'd like me to do it for you, CLICK HERE to learn more.
+If you'd like me to do it for you, please contact me to learn more.

 1. Eliminate Extra Words

 In this example I eliminated 12 of 30 words by focusing on the two most important pieces of information--movers emptied their truck and Greta arranged her furniture.
 Maybe you can eliminate more words.
 Make a game of this.
 Resolve to cut each paragraph in half as you revise.
-Many new writers don't believe that a 50% reduction is possible, but it often is, and the improvement may surprise you.
+Many new writers don't believe that a 50% reduction is possible, but you may be surprised.

-For fun, I reworked my first attempt to see if I could cut an additional three words, or a full 50% of the original.
+For fun (yes I'm weird that way!), I reworked my first attempt to see if I could cut an additional three words, or a full 50% of the original.
 This last version imparts the message with the most precision and accuracy.

 2. Choose Active Verbs